getodk/docs/aggregate-guide.rst

 ODK Aggregate
 ******************

-`ODK Aggregate` provides a ready-to-deploy server and data repository to:-
+`ODK Aggregate` provides a ready-to-deploy server and data repository to :-

 - provide blank forms to ODK Collect (or other OpenRosa clients).
 - accept finalized forms (submissions) from ODK Collect and manage collected data.